 The other 35.5 percent were able to improve their conditions significantly within the same duration.
 Besides, Kegel exercises can also help you achieve firm erections that point further up for men whose penises tend to point downwards even after erecting.

 The effectiveness of Kegel exercises in curing premature ejaculation is attributed to their ability to strengthen the urinary sphincter and other muscles that support ejaculation.
 According to a study by Therapeutic Advances in Urology done in 2014, Kegel exercises were able to increase the latency time for 82 percent of men with lifelong premature ejaculation in just 12 weeks.

 Some doctors also suggest that you can carry out Kegel during sex to help in delaying the ejaculations.
 The process will involve squeezing your pelvic floor muscles as if you are sending information to your brain that you want to urinate.

-This will help you hold on ejaculation since the penis consists of a single urethra.
-Therefore, you can perform at least five Kegel exercises anytime you get closer to ejaculate and soon you will be able to overcome the problem.
+This will help you hold on to ejaculation since the penis consists of a single urethra.
+Therefore, you can perform at least five Kegel exercises anytime you get closer to ejaculate, and soon you will be able to overcome the problem.

 What are the Benefits of Pelvic Floor Muscle Exercises for Men?

-Usually, Kegel exercises are recommended for patients that suffer from any condition that weaken pelvic floor muscles.
-These include individuals with diabetes, obese patients or patients that have a prior history of having prostate cancer surgery such as radical prostatectomy.
+Usually, Kegel exercises are recommended for patients that suffer from any condition that weak pelvic floor muscles.
+These include individuals with diabetes, obese patients, or patients that have a prior history of having prostate cancer surgery such as radical prostatectomy.